Car Hire in Menorca

 - Weather: The climate in Menorca is the Mediterranean, with mild winters and hot, sunny summers that are somewhat humid but tempered by sea breezes.
 In capital Mahon, the average temperature ranges from 9.5 °C (49 °F) in January and February to 24.5 °C (76 °F) in August.

-- Holidays in Menorca: For public holidays in Spain click here
+- Holidays in Menorca: Click here for public holidays in Spain.

 - Internet coverage: Hotels, bars, restaurants, and cafés offer Wi-Fi.

-- Road conditions: Most roads on Menorca are in good condition, areas with road works are generally sufficiently signalled.
+- Road conditions: Most roads on Menorca are in good condition, areas with road works are generally sufficiently signaled.

 - Car hire in Menorca: The most common pick-up point for vehicles in Menorca airport.
 Please note that prices vary frequently.
 It is best to book a car 3 to 8 weeks in advance of your desired pick-up date - this will ensure you get the cheapest rental rate.
 Alternatively, it is also possible to find cheap last-minute car hire.
 Find the best deal on car hire in Menorca!